What Is Digitex Futures Exchange?

 This means any crypto and non-crypto commodities can be traded.
 Digitex would fall under commodities regulators, which in the U.S. would be the Commodity Futures Trading Commission.

 While it has lofty ambitions, the Digitex Futures Exchange is still a project launching in the future, as of this writing.
-We’ll update in 2019 when we have more hands-on experience with the working product, beta or not.
+We’ll hopefully update at some point in 2019 when we have more hands-on experience with the working product, beta or not.

 Digitex Futures Exchange is a cryptocurrency futures trading market like BitMEX that lets users place speculative bets on the future price of crypto tokens and other assets.
 These futures exchanges are competing with both cryptocurrency exchanges providing derivatives options and legacy derivative markets that support BTC futures trading.
 The success of Digitex hinges on these key factors: